unquenchedservant/wiki-public/plex/plex-first-time.md

 Check your email.
 You got an email from noreply@plex.tv with the subject "You've been invited to share some media in Plex" *Don't worry, you're not sharing media with me, and the only way that could happen is if you download and setup a server.
 You'd know.*

-It will look like this (i've since updated the email that you've been invited by.
-It's now "plex@jthornenj.com", don't worry, that's me:
+It will look like this:
 ![image.png](/image_1.png)

 Press "I accept the invitation"